JessieYueLiu/JessieYueLiu.github.io/_pages/publications.md

 [[Link]](https://doi.org/10.3934/mbe.2019068)

 ## Conferences
-* June 2020 The SIAM Conference on the Life Sciences, California, U.S.
+* June 2020 The SIAM Conference on the Life Sciences, California, U.S.(online)
 * Dec.
 2018 The Conference of Mathematics and Life Science, Guangzhou, China.

 ## Honors and Awards